matthewfeickert/cvmfs-venv/README.md

 Options:
  -h --help      Print this help message
- -s --setup     String of setup options to be parsed
+ -s --setup     String of setup options to be parsed --no-update    After venv creation don't update pip, setuptools, and wheel
+                to the latest releases.
+Use of this option is not recommended, but is faster.

 Note: cvmfs-venv extends the Python venv module and so requires Python 3.3+.